-After using our goal setting software internally across all teams and seeing it work for customers, like Hudl and Nebraska Families Collaborative, we’ve learned different types of organizations and different types of job functions approach goals differently.
+After using our employee goal setting software internally across all teams and seeing it work for customers, like Hudl and Baker Tilly, we’ve learned different types of organizations and different types of job functions approach goals differently.

 As a result, we understand that the best employee goal setting and tracking software provides flexibility and customization while allowing you to incorporate crucial goal best practices.

-If you’re looking for a system that will support goals across your entire organization and ultimately improve employee performance, here are the top eight features you need in your goal setting software.
+If you’re looking for a system that will support goals across your entire organization and ultimately improve employee performance, here are the top features you need in your employee goal setting software.

-Trusting leadership and understanding how individual roles align with company objectives are key drivers of engagement.
-Implementing a goal setting software in your organization can be used to provide employees with transparency and clarity about goals and accountability, as well as an understanding of how their personal and team goals align to organizational goals.
+Goal setting software helps managers and organizations provide employees with transparency and clarity about goals and accountability, as well as an understanding of how their personal and team goals align to organizational goals.

-This is a piece of your goal philosophy.
+This is another component of your goal philosophy.
 How much transparency do you want to give employees?
-As employee engagement experts who understand the importance of transparency in building trust, we recommend a high level of transparency.
+Transparency is crucial to building trust, so we recommend aiming for a high level of transparency.

-Our goal setting software makes it possible for employees to view goal progress and updates across the organization.
 Make sure the goal setting and tracking system you choose provides the level of transparency that’s best for your organization.
+Quantum Workplace’s goal setting software makes it possible for employees to view goal progress and updates across the organization.

-Even if your organization believes in total transparency of goals, you might consider looking for a goal setting software that also supports private goals.
+Even if your organization believes in total transparency of goals, consider looking for goal setting software that also supports private goals.
 Why?
 To support personal development goals.

 By expanding your view of your goal setting software to be a tool for not only key company objectives, but also employees’ personal growth, your new goal software can become an invaluable tool for employees.